 6. Stroll Along Meguro River

-For years, Chanoma has been one of my regular spots in Nakameguro.
-It has a tasty and good value deli lunch (980yen), but really it’s best as a spot to chill for a few hours, in the afternoon, or the early hours of the morning.
-The cafe is situated in the top floor of a rather thin building that overlooks the river, and half the seating is window seat style cushions which you will have you dozing the afternoon away like a cat.
+Chanoma has a tasty and good-value deli lunch (¥980), but really it’s best as a spot to chill for a few hours in the afternoon, or the early hours of the morning.
+The cafe is situated in the top floor of a rather thin building that overlooks the river, and half the seating is window-seat-style cushions which you will have you dozing the afternoon away like a cat.

 Recommended hotels located nearby